 Improvement in patient satisfaction

-NFP works to accomplish these goals through its use of patient-centered Care Teams.
-NFP’s care teams are usually made up of 2-3 providers, 2 nurse, 2 medical assistants, and a patient advocate.
-Comprehensive team formation, training, and ongoing development has taken place to develop this model at NFP.
+NFP works to accomplish these goals through its use of patient-centered care teams.
+NFP’s care teams are usually made up of two to three providers, two nurses, two medical assistants, and a patient advocate.
+Comprehensive team formation, training and ongoing development has taken place to develop this model at NFP.
 It has been demonstrated that patient engagement that leads to improved health status cannot be achieved by the medical provider alone, but through a well-organized team with identified roles and clear objectives.
 Through a more personal and trusting relationship between the patient and their care team, patients will be more likely to seek care and advice, see their primary care giver when indicated, and follow recommendations that can lead to improved health status.

 NFP has been delivering mental health services to patients with depression, bipolar and anxiety disorders for over 17 years.
-NFP’s uses its team model of care within its integrated behavioral health services.
-The behavioral health department collaborates with NFP's primary health care providers to provide comprehensive care including universal depression screening for all adult patients and "warm hand offs" where patients are provided immediate care with behavioral health staff.
+NFP uses its team model of care within its integrated behavioral health services.
+The behavioral health department collaborates with NFP's primary care providers to provide comprehensive care including universal depression screening for all adult patients and "warm hand offs" where patients are provided immediate care with a behavioral health therapist.

-Ancillary members of the NFP Care Teams include a Clinical Pharmacist, a Wellness Coordinator, Patient Advocates focused on Women’s Health and Patient Engagement with Technology, as well as a team focused on services to newly arrived Refugees.
+Other members of the NFP care teams include a clinical pharmacist, a wellness coordinator, patient advocates focused on women’s health and patient engagement with technology, as well as a team focused on services to newly arrived refugees.